 Admission to the Master's program is competitive; admission is targeted toward US citizens or permanent residents (green card holders).
 A bachelor's degree or its equivalent is required for admission.
 The most appropriate undergraduate preparation is a concentration in biology (molecular, cellular, developmental, or microbiology), biochemistry, or chemistry (organic, analytical, or physical).
 Applicants are also expected to have an adequate background in calculus and physics.
-Superior ability needs to be demonstrated by grade-point average (minimum G.P.A. of 3.0), letters of recommendation, and scores on the Graduate Record Examination's general test.
+Superior ability needs to be demonstrated by grade-point average (minimum G.P.A. of 3.0), letters of recommendation.
+GREs Preferred for Masters: Applicants may be admitted without submitting GRE scores, however, the program strongly encourages applicants to submit scores.
 TOEFL scores are required of students from countries in which English is not the native language.
 Applications received prior to April 1 receive first consideration.